henriquemeireles7/speedcoding-backend/README.md

 - `POST /verify/m7` - Verify milestone 7 for a run
 - `GET /verify/milestones/:runId` - Get all milestones for a run

+### Submissions

+- `POST /submissions` - Create or update a submission with video proof
+- `GET /submissions/:submissionId` - Get details for a specific submission
+- `GET /submissions` - List all submissions for the authenticated user

 ## Project Setup

 ```bash